Flow builder

 When the flow is ready, click Publish in the top bar.
 You can add an optional version label and choose which channels should pin the new version.
 Channels and experiments only consume published versions.

-External surfaces (paywalls)
+External surfaces and integrations

 Canvas controls